bskinn/tempvars/doc/source/usage.rst

 If a variable name passed to |arg_names|_ doesn't exist in the namespace,
 |TempVars| silently ignores it when entering the |with| block.
 It **does**,
-however, still remove any matching variables from the namespace upon exiting the |with| block:
+however, still discard any matching variables from the namespace upon exiting the |with| block:

 .. doctest:: names_creatednew